Liwonde National Park: Human–wildlife conflict

 Interactions between people and wild animals in and around the park has resulted in significant human–wildlife conflict, particularly with elephants.

 In 2015, poachers killed at least two elephants, and a rhinoceros calf had to be saved from a wire snare trap.
 Park officials have used an aircraft to steer elephants back into the park from neighboring areas, and patrol the park's waters by boat to reduce illegal fishing.
-In September 2015, park officials confirmed the deaths of three poachers inside, and four people outside, the park as the result of crocodile and elephant attacks.
+In September 2015, park officials confirmed the deaths of three poachers inside, and four people outside the park as the result of crocodile and elephant attacks.
 The incidents occurred within seven weeks of one another.
 African Parks' chief executive officer called the attacks "almost unprecedented", but also said conflicts between animals and people were one reason the Malawi government invited the organization to manage the park.
 Since African Parks assumed management of the park in 2015, incidences of human-wildlife conflict have greatly reduced.

 Fifty elephants and two rhinoceros in Liwonde were killed by poachers between 2014 and 2017, and rangers recovered between 18,000 and 23,000 snares in the park from 2015 to 2017.
 African Parks has made over 100 arrests and installed 120 km of electric fencing in an effort to reduce conflict and poaching.
-During 2016–2017, the organization received funding from World Wildlife Fund and a $5 million grant from Google to assess the viability of using drones as tools in law enforcement.
-These attempts proved successful, and as a result, not a single rhino or elephant has been poached in Liwonde since 2017.